samanthaegilson/LibrarySystem/README.md

     class Media {
+        %% Text for the name of the media
         -String name
+        %% Text for the name of the creator
         -String creator
+        %% The type of format
-        -Format format
+        -MediaFormat format
-        -Category category
+        %% The type of category or genre -MediaCategory category
-        %% Has to be a positive number
+        %% Has to be a positive number or zero
         -int copies
-        -List<Reviews> reviews
+        %% Collection of reviews about the media -List~Reviews~ reviews

         +equals(Media other) boolean
         +addCopy() void